holochain/holochain-rust/doc/holochain_101/src/zome/callback_functions.md

 Callback functions are passed some parameters and expected to return one of three possible `CallbackParams` variants:

-- `Pass`: The lifecycle function has executed/validated successfully
+- `Pass`: The callback function has executed/validated successfully
 - `NotImplemented`: The callback function was not found in the current zome
 - `Fail(String)`: The callback function failed for the given reason